AlienCyberCoat/VR-Drums-Ultimate-Streamer/press kit.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/28dcae44-bea9-44b7-9548-5e741d7d38aa)

-You can also use the VR drum kit and connected it to MIDI module devies through windows change the whole sound font of the drum kit using different MIDI sound fonts.
+You can also use the VR drum kit and connected it to MIDI module devices through Windows, change the sounds in-game with MIDI, or your own MIDI sound fonts.

 ![ImageGlass_hNDgeEepzO](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/4cb573c9-1658-4806-9c15-f16295cfe19d)